slitsevych/resolve-alternatus/README.md

-# Resolve-alternus
+# Resolve-alternatus

 Implements the [node `require.resolve()` algorithm](https://nodejs.org/api/modules.html#modules_all_together) such that you can `require.resolve()` on behalf of a file asynchronously and synchronously

 Difference between this package and original "resolve":

-- /test folder is not published to the npm
+- /test folder is not published to the npm; as well as /example and some other files
+- 'monorepo-symlink-test' renamed

 ## Example